 Funeral and burial customs in the United States, and other countries around the world, oftentimes necessitate the embalming of a body after death.
 This is done to maintain the remains of a deceased person for presence at a funeral at some point in time after death.
 In addition, the laws of different states, including California, require embalming in certain circumstances.

 Ideally, the embalming process occurs within a day after death.
 The sooner this occurs, the more effective it is at staving off decomposition.
 In addition, immediately placing a body in cold storage after death and before embalming is a technique that also brings the decomposition process to a virtual stop.
-When brought to a virtual stop, the foul odors associated with decomposition are eliminated, at least for a more extended period of time.
+When brought to a virtual stop, the foul odors associated with decomposition are eliminated, at least for a more extended period.